DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 ## Conclusion <a name="conclusion"> </a>
-The PoWO provides a decentralized option for off-chain data.
+Tellor provides a decentralized option for off-chain data.
 We realize the short coming of PoW but as of now it has proven to work and we are providing users a way to move away from it once a better option comes along.

 By creating an oracle schema that uses an incented construct to derive the validity of off-chain data, we:
 * <b>Reduce the risks</b> associated with single-party oracle providers, who can cut access to API data, forge message data, etc